 Frank and Melissa's Yosemite Elopement at Swinging Bridge

 Yosemite National Park has always been a special place to me and since I started photographing weddings almost a decade ago, it has been a dream of mine to photograph weddings and elopements there.
 So when Frank and Melissa inquired if I would be interested in photographing their elopement, I couldn't even begin to express my excitement.
-They made my dream of being an Yosemite elopement photographer come true.
+There's a reason Yosemite made my list of best elopement locations in California.
 Their elopement was in December, which is a wonderful time to be in Yosemite as the park's greatest flaw, the endless hordes of tourists, is at a minimum.
 Instead of sitting in traffic jams in the middle of the valley, the park was rather empty.
 All the better for enjoying the word class views Yosemite has to offer.

 For elopements, I always travel to the destination at least a day early in order to have the opportunity of scouting out the locations we have decided on.
 I left my family's cabin in Mariposa and headed into the park to check out Swinging Bridge picnic area where the elopement ceremony would be held.
 Interestingly, the bridge at Swinging Bridge does not in fact swing at all.
 But what it lacks in swinging, it more than makes up for in charm.
 The area is popular for elopements and anyone who visits can see why.
 Who doesn't want the majestic Yosemite Falls as the backdrop for their ceremony?
 While scouting out the location I was lucky enough to see the falls be wholly enveloped by a rainbow and it was utterly magical.
 Satisfied with my recon work, I headed out and got ready for the big day.